Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Preliminaries on function fields and algebraic-geometric codes

 \subsection{Background on Hermitian tower}

 In what follows, let $r$ be a prime power and let $q=r^2$.
 We denote by $\F_q$ the finite field with $q$ elements.
 The Hermitian function tower that we are going to use for our code construction was discussed in \cite{Shen93}.
-The reader may refer to \cite{Shen93} for the detailed background on the Hermitian function tower, and Stichtenoth's book~\cite{stich-book} for general background on algebraic function fields and their use in constructing algebraic-geometric codes.
+The reader may refer to \cite{Shen93} for the detailed background on the Hermitian function tower.
 The Hermitian tower is defined by the following recursive equations

 Put $F_e=\F_q(x_1,x_2,\dots,x_{e})$ for $e\ge 2$.
 We will assume that $r \ge 2e$.